atlan-antillia/TensorflowUNet/README.md

 <h2>
 5 Inference
 </h2>
- We can infer nuclei in <b>mini-test</b> dataset, which is a set of ten image files extracted from "stage1_test" folders, by using Trained TensorflowUNet Model (weight_file), and <b>infer.config</b> file.<br>
+ We can infer nuclei in <b>mini_test</b> dataset, which is a set of ten image files extracted from the images in "stage1_test" folder, by using our Trained TensorflowUNet Model, and <b>infer.config</b> file.<br>
 <pre>
 ; infer.config